 I took two approaches that might solve the problem.
-One was to steam the spinach first (I used to just throw it raw into the pie shell before adding the egg mixture).
-Chop it up, and then drain, drain, drain.
-This means that I have to plan a little further ahead for the draining time.
+One was to steam the spinach first (I used to just throw it raw into the pie shell before adding the egg mixture) then chop it up

 The other thought was to blind bake the bottom crust with a light layer of the shredded Gruyère on it.
 I use a deep dish pie plate for the quiche.

 Once the crust had cooled the cheese firmed up, providing somewhat of a barrier between the custard and the crust.
 This is also a step that you'll need to perform prior to making your custard.

 Next, I sautéed some onion until golden brown.
 These were set aside until time to assemble the quiche.

 This fond from the onions is pure flavor.
 I used this same saucepan to prepare the custard.

 In that saucepan, beat your eggs seasoned with a good pinch of salt, and a light grating of nutmeg.

 Slowly add the hot milk (I heat the milk up in the microwave) beating constantly with a whisk.
 Continue beating over low heat until the custard begins to thicken.